Flutter

 Material Design

 Flutter has built-in support for Material Design.
 It is integrated directly into the framework, offering a rich set of Material Design widgets out of the box.
 This means developers can easily implement Material Design principles and components in their apps with minimal effort.
-Flutter's Material widgets are designed to adhere closely to Google's Material Design guidelines, making it straightforward to create visually appealing and functionally rich apps with a consistent look and feel across platforms.
+Flutter's Material widgets are designed to adhere closely to Google's Material Design guidelines, making it straightforward to create visually appealing and functionally rich apps with a consistent look and feel across multiple platforms.

 React Native does not include built-in Material Design components, but it can utilize Material Design through third-party libraries.
 One popular library is react-native-paper, which provides a wide range of Material Design components that are compatible with React Native.
 Using such libraries, developers can implement Material Design in their React Native apps, although it requires an additional step of integrating and maintaining these external dependencies.